It surprises me when people ask the question: is lucid dreaming real?

-Unfortunately, it's very difficult to prove the content of our dreams.
-It's like saying: "prove to me that you're thinking of the color red".
+Unfortunately, it's very difficult to prove the content of our dreams based on the technology we have available today.
+It's like saying: prove to me that you're thinking of the color red.
 You can describe the color and assure us you're thinking about it, but thoughts (like dreams) are a subjective experience and can't be transferred to the mind of someone else, nor directly recorded without going through some creative filter.

 This is why all other serious experimental research has turned to the next best thing - measuring brain activity during sleep.
-A number of new studies have focused on EEG which measures brainwaves and fMRI which measures blood flow in the brain.
+A number of modern studies have focused on EEG, which measures brainwaves, as well as fMRI, which measures bloodflow in the brain.
 Despite the obvious difficulties of falling asleep and then becoming lucid inside an fMRI machine, lucid dreamers have done it.
 That's a feat in itself.

 One study by the Max Planck Institute saw lucid dreamers clench their right fist in their dream for 10 seconds.
 Then they clenched their left fist.
 At the same time, fMRI scans revealed which parts of their brains were active during this act.
 Amazingly, the same areas of the brain were activated on performing the same fist-clenching task in a waking state.

 Now, the purpose of the study was not to prove lucid dreaming scientifically - that has already been done - but instead to create a database of dream signals and their associated brain activity.
 It may be a few years off but, in time, a brain scan could reveal the exact content of our dreams, without actually "seeing" them.
 Other scientists are already working on the dream playback technology.